Denversaurus Facts

 | Location | North America |

-Denversaurus was first described by Robert Bakker in 1988.
+Denversaurus was first described by Robert T. Bakker in 1988.
 The original fossils were discovered at South Platte Formation, Colorado, USA.